mreza0100/mamzi.net.github.io/pages/universe/index.md

 ---
 layout: post
-title: The Universe or Nature
+title: The Universe or Nature or God
 permalink: /universe/
 ---